aerialboundaries/C_Programming_A_Modern_Approach/README.md

-# These are comments and codes to suty "C Programming - A Modern Approach"
+# These are comments and codes to sutdy "C Programming - A Modern Approach"